 DF: Feliciano Rivilla (Spain)

-Right-back Rivilla played every match of Spain's triumphant campaign bar the 6-0 win against Romania in the opening leg of the first round.
-A winner of the UEFA Cup Winners' Cup with Club Atlético de Madrid two years earlier, overcoming ACF Fiorentina 3-0 in the final replay, Muñoz also earned a championship medal in 1966.
+Right-back Rivilla played every match of Spain's triumphant campaign bar the 6-0 victory against Romania in the opening leg of the first round.
+A winner of the UEFA Cup Winners' Cup with Atlético Madrid two years earlier, overcoming Fiorentina 3-0 in the final replay, Muñoz also earned a Liga championship medal in 1966.
 A member of Spain's FIFA World Cup party that summer – as he had been in 1962 – he retired two years later having made 356 appearances for Atlético and 26 for Spain.
 His contribution was recognised with a benefit match against Pelé's Santos.

 DF: Dezsö Novák (Hungary)

 Novák is the most successful footballing Olympian of them all, having won a bronze medal at the 1960 games then gold in 1964 and 1968 – but his international prowess for Hungary did not stop there.
-The Ferencvárosi TC defender warmed up for the Tokyo Olympics by helping his country to third place at the 1964 UEFA European Championship, scoring both of his team's extra-time goals against Denmark in the third-place play-off.
-A Ferencváros stalwart for 15 years, Novák later coached the club in three different decades; the 1970s, 1980s and 1990s.
+The Ferencváros defender warmed up for the Tokyo Olympics by helping his country to third place at the 1964 UEFA European Championship, scoring both of his team's extra-time goals against Denmark in the third-place play-off.
+A Ferencváros stalwart for 15 years, Novák later coached the club in three decades – the 1970s, 1980s and 1990s.

 DF: Ignacio Zoco (Spain)